Skip to Content

 As the manager of state (surface) waters, TCEQ understands the importance of Treaty waters to Texas water right holders.

-The United States continues to meet their annual obligation of 1.5 million AF from the Colorado River.
-Thus, it is imperative that Mexico consistently meets their Treaty obligations each year, as well as every cycle, because Texas relies on this water source.
-Without the required Treaty waters, Texas must decrease allocations of water from the international reservoirs (Amistad and Falcon ), to Texas water right holders along the Rio Grande.
-Allocations are made by the Rio Grande Watermaster Program, which is part of the Texas Commission on Environmental Quality.
+The United States continues to meet their annual obligation of providing 1.5 million AF from the Colorado River.
+Without the required Treaty waters, Texas must decrease allocations of water from the international reservoirs (Amistad and Falcon ) to Texas water right holders.
+Allocations are made by TCEQ’s Rio Grande Watermaster Program.

 The Rio Grande is a shared resource between the United States and Mexico.
-As shown in the letters below, both Texas and United States leaders recognize the importance of Mexico meeting their Treaty obligations each cycle, as well as Mexico helping preserve and manage the river properly.
+As shown in the letters below, Texas and United States leaders recognize the importance of Mexico meeting their Treaty obligations each cycle, as well as Mexico helping preserve and manage the river properly.